 This is a short overview on how to use libcurl in your C programs.
 There are specific man pages for each function mentioned in here.
-There are also the libcurl-easy(3) man page, the libcurl-multi(3) man page, the libcurl-share(3) man page and the libcurl-tutorial(3) man page for in-depth understanding on how to program with libcurl.
+There are also the libcurl-easy(3) man page, the libcurl-multi(3) man page and the libcurl-tutorial(3) man page for in-depth understanding on how to program with libcurl.